 If your 90-day evidence window falls anywhere near Thanksgiving, Christmas, or New Year’s:

 The BVA appeal process is long and complex.
-Don’t let a simple, preventable scheduling mistake like a holiday closure derail an appeal you’ve already waited months or years for.
+Don’t let a simple, preventable scheduling mistake like a holiday closure limit the clinical documentation for an appeal you’ve already waited months or years for.